-A Celebration of Life will be held on Saturday, May 28, 2:30 pm in the auditorium of the Walton Center for Planetary Health on the ASU campus.
+A Celebration of Life was held on Saturday, May 28, 2:30 pm in the auditorium of the Walton Center for Planetary Health on the ASU campus.

 Donations to the Bill Kimbel Impact fund, which will benefit IHO student scholarships, research, and education outreach may be made here.